Gary Chang (architect): Suitcase House, Commune by The Great Wall

 Another design by Gary Chang is the Suitcase House located in Beijing by the Great Wall of China.
 This project is one of the hotels designed for the Commune by The Great Wall, where various notable Asian architects (such as Shigeru Ban, Kengo Kuma, Yung Ho Chang, etc.) were invited to design.
 Similar to the Domestic Transformer, the space in the Suitcase House could adapt to different uses and programmes flexibly.
 This design is 44 meters by 5 meters wide, shaped like a long rectangular box.
 It is made from mostly timber, concrete and steel for structural support.
 The Suitcase House transforms from a public gathering space during the daytime to a multi-spatial hotel structure to shelter guests at night, all through uses of alternating panels and doors.

 ACTS Serviced Apartments

-Edge Design Institute was appointed by ACTS, a developer and operator of serviced apartments, to design two buildings in Hong Kong.
+Edge Design Institute was appointed by ACTS, a developer and operator of serviced apartments, to design two buildings in Hong Kong, one in Happy Valley and another in Mid-levels.
 ACTS is owned by Carl Gouw (吳家耀), who collaborated with Gary Chang on showcasing compact living with ACTS Serviced Apartments.
 ACTS is involved in real estate, design and construction.
 Carl Gouw is a veteran of luxury design projects for decades and was a committee member of Hong Kong Ambassadors of Design.

-ACTS Rednaxela project is mentioned in the book ‘Urbanizing Carescapes of Hong Kong ‘ written by Shu-mei Huang.
+ACTS Rednaxela is mentioned in the book ‘Urbanizing Carescapes of Hong Kong ‘ written by Shu-mei Huang.